cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 Activate the disaster recovery plan.
 Some disasters, such as earthquakes or tornadoes, occur without much warning, and a disaster recovery plan is activated after the disaster.
 Other disasters, such as hurricanes, provide a warning, and the plan is activated when the disaster is imminent.
 Implement contingencies.
 If the recovery plan requires implementation of an alternate site, critical functions are moved to these sites.
 If the disaster destroyed on-site backups, this step retrieves the off- site backups from the off-site location.
 Recover critical systems.
 After the disaster has passed, the organization begins recovering critical systems.
-The DRP documents which systems to recover and includes detailedstepsonhowtorecoverthem.Thisalsoincludesreviewingchangema documentation to ensure that recovered systems include approved changes.
+The DRP documents which systems to recover and includes detailedstepsonhowtoreconverthem.Thisalsoincludesreviewingchangema documentation to ensure that recovered systems include approved changes.
 Test recovered systems.
 Before bringing systems online, administrators test and verify them.
 This may include comparing the restored system with a performance baseline to verify functionality.
 After-action report.
 The final phase of disaster recovery includes a review of the disaster, sometimes called an after-action review.
 This often includes a lessons learned review to identify what went right and what went wrong.
 After reviewing the after-action report, the organization often updates the plan to incorporate any lessons learned.
 Testing Plans with Exercises
 Business continuity plans and disaster recovery plans include testing.
 Testing validates that the plan works as desired and will often include testing redundancies and backups.
 There are several different types of testing used with BCPs and DRPs.